surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.40.0-rc5 =
+= 3.40.0-1 =

-(2017/02/25) Added new product options for Availability, Price, and Currency in the Social Settings metabox.
-Fixed a WpssoSchema method to provide correct JSON-LD syntax for Schema extensions.
+(2017/02/26) Added new options for product Availability, Price, and Currency.
+Fixed a missing 'og:video:type' meta tag for self-hosted videos (Pro version).
+Fixed a WpssoSchema method to provide correct Schema context for Schema extensions.

 = 3.39.9-1 =